-2Graduate School of Fisheries Science and Environmental Studies, Nagasaki University, Nagasaki, Japan

-Sect.
+Lava dome growth and collapse represent a major volcanic hazard globally (Sparks, 1997).
+The transition from effusive to explosive activity of a dome may be rapid and can generate destructive pyroclastic flows (Calder et al., 2002).
+This range of behaviour presents a significant challenge for forecasting and hazard mitigation; for example, the 1991-1995 eruption at Unzen, Japan (see Sect.
 1.1).
 Continuous monitoring of growing and unstable lava domes is thus central to risk mitigation.
 The movement of magma during dome-building eruptions is a rich source of geophysical signals, particularly earthquakes.
-Analysis of shallow (<3km) volcanic-earthquakes has highlighted the importance of discerning their characteristics for the purpose of hazard assessment (Neuberg, 2000; Chouet and Matoza, 2013).
+Analysis of shallow (< 3 km) volcanic-earthquakes has highlighted the importance of discerning their characteristics for the purpose of hazard assessment (Neuberg, 2000; Chouet and Matoza, 2013).

-Volcanic earthquakes are conventionally classified as either high-frequency or low-frequency.
-Highfrequency signals, or Volcano-Tectonic events, reflect shear failure in a volume of rock due to stress variations during magma movement (Chouet et al., 1994; Lahr et al., 1994) are typical earthquakes within a volcanic edifice or in the crust beneath it (Chouet et al., 1994; Lahr et al., 1994; Chouet and Matoza, 2013).
-Their occurrence may be related to the movement of magma (e.g. Wright et al., 2006) or gas (e.g. Hill, 1996), or can be the result of local-regional stress interactions(e.g. Roman et al., 2008).
+Volcanic earthquakes are conventionally classified as either high-frequency or lowfrequency.
+High-frequency signals, or Volcano-Tectonic events, reflect shear failure in a volume of rock due to stress variations during magma movement (Chouet et al., 1994;

+- Lahr et al., 1994).
 Despite extensive research into low-frequency volcanic seismicity, the interpretation of its source mechanisms and propagation effects is still controversial.
 Typical low-frequency events (1-4 Hz) are ascribed to volumetric sources involving motion of fluids within resonating volcanic conduits and dykes (Chouet, 1996).
-Earthquakes characterised by high-frequency and impulsive onsets with a low-frequency coda, known as hybrids, are often considered part of the low-frequency family of events (Green and Neuberg, 2006).
+Earth-quakes characterised by high-frequency and impulsive onsets with a low-frequency - coda, known as hybrids, are often considered part of the low-frequency family of events (Green and Neuberg, 2006).
 Neuberg et al. (2006) suggested that the long ringing coda of these signals are generated by conduit resonance triggered by brittle fracturing of magma, a process that can be preserved in a conduit margin (Tuffen and Dingwell, 2005; Kennedy et al., 2009; Kendrick et al., 2012, 2014a).
-Repeating low-frequency events have been interpreted as the result of stick-slip motion along the margins of a viscous magma plug forced upwards by ascending magma (Iverson et al., 2006; Lensky et al., 2008; Iverson, 2008; De Angelis, 2009; Power and Lalla, 2010; Varley et al., 2010; De Angelis and Henton, 2011), and possibly regulated by frictional melting (Kendrick et al., 2014b).
-Harrington and Brodsky (2007) noted that Hybrid events recorded at different volcanic systems all exhibit corner frequencies and magnitudes consistent with brittlefailure sources.
-A recent study by Bean et al. (2013), employing a more proximal instrument network (<500m from volcanic vent), proposed that slow-rupture failure of weak volcanic materials can produce low-frequency events.
+Repeating low-frequency - 20 events have been interpreted as the result of stick-slip motion along the margins of a viscous magma plug forced upwards by ascending magma (Iverson et al., 2006; Lensky et al., 2008; Iverson, 2008; De Angelis, 2009; Power and Lalla, 2010; Varley et al., 2010; De Angelis and Henton, 2011), and possibly regulated by frictional melting (Kendrick et al., 2014b).
+Harrington and Brodsky (2007) noted that Hybrid events recorded at different values is avatance all available account for a viscous and marginudes. - recorded at different volcanic systems all exhibit corner frequencies and magnitudes consistent with brittle-failure sources.
+A recent study by Bean et al. (2013), employing a more proximal instrument network (< 500 m from volcanic vent), proposed that slow-rupture failure of weak volcanic materials can produce low-frequency events.